slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Virtue signaling is virtue without courage, without skin in the game, which is why it is getting more common."
 -- Nassim Taleb*

+> *"It’s better to be a restrained monster than a well-behaved coward."
+-- Jordan Peterson*

 > *"No child is ever born afraid.
 Fear is learned...
 So is courage."
 -- codie_sanchez@x*